 The Hundred Caves of Yoshimi (吉見百穴 Yoshimi Hyakketsu) are ancient burial sites carved into the sandstone of the Yoshimi Hills in Saitama Prefecture.
-The 219 caves date back to the sixth and seventh century C.E. and are located east of Higashimatsuyama, about fifty kilometers northwest from Ikebukuro, Tokyo.
+The 219 caves date back to the sixth and seventh century C.E. and are located east of Higashimatsuyama, about fifty kilometres northwest from Ikebukuro, Tokyo.

-On the road leading to the archeological site in Yoshimi lies the Iwamuro Kannon Hall, a small Buddhist temple resting on stilts dedicated to Kannon, the Bodhisattva of Compassion.
+On the road leading to the archaeological site in Yoshimi lies the Iwamuro Kannon Hall, a small Buddhist temple resting on stilts dedicated to Kannon, the Bodhisattva of Compassion.
 It was constructed during the Edo Period.
 The Iwamuro Kannon holds 88 stone images of Kannon which are said to be copies of the gods residing in the 88 temples of the Shikoku pilgrimage sites.
 Each statue displays the date and the name of the sculptor.

 Also nearby is the Yoshimi Kannon, formally known as Anraku-ji (安楽寺), the eleventh station (札所 fudashō, or Bando No.11) of a local pilgrimage route, with a beautiful main hall and a three-storied pagoda that reaches a height of 24 meters.

-Another local curiosity is the Gankutsu Cliff Hotel (岩窟ホテル), a structure chiseled into the sandstone by a farmer named Takahashi Minekichi between 1905 and 1924.
+Another local curiosity is the Gankutsu Cliff Hotel (岩窟ホテル), a structure chiselled into the sandstone by a farmer named Takahashi Minekichi between 1905 and 1924.
 Gankutsu (岩窟) means “cavern”, and the place was never meant to be a hotel, but was more of an obsession.
 It is now surrounded by a tall fence and barbed wire.
 The local souvenir shop in Yoshimi run by Mr Takahashi’s family has more photos and information on display.

 Not much remains of Matsuyama Castle which was constructed just south of the grave hill between 1394 and 1428 by the Ueda clan, descendants of the famous Minamoto, and finally abandoned in 1601.
-Nowadays only a stone monument erected as a memorial to the Sengoku Period, can be seen on top of the hill.
+Nowadays only a stone monument erected as a memorial to the Sengoku Period can be seen on top of the hill.

 Visiting hours and admission: